-How well do you know the workings of the heart?
-Do you know how much blood it pumps around the body, how many times it beats a minute or that laughter really is the best medicine?
-We take a closer a look.
+How well do you know the workings of your heart?
+Do you know how much blood it pumps around the body, the average heart beats per minute or that laughter really is the best medicine?

 On average, a human heart begins beating around four weeks after conception - and doesn't stop until death.